 Food Security Council

-The Food Security Council (FSC) purpose is to improve access to nutritious food for all Montanans through long-term, policy advocacy solutions.
+The Montana Food Security Council (FSC) works to improve access to nutrient-dense food for all Montanans through long-term, policy advocacy solutions.
 The council serves to identify barriers to food security, gaps in services, and the need for program development throughout the state.
-The council has representation from statewide advocacy groups, state offices (such as SNAP and Child Nutrition programs), congressional delegations and members of MFBN board and staff.
+The council has representation from statewide advocacy groups, state offices (such as SNAP and Child Nutrition programs), Montana’s congressional delegation, and members of MFBN board and staff.
 Find the full list of members below.

 – Mother Teresa